yast/yast.github.io/_posts/2020-07-08-digest-of-yast-development-sprint.103.md

   [yast2-users](https://github.com/yast/yast-users/pull/232) module supports such a mechanism.
 - Publish [our conclusions](https://lists.opensuse.org/yast-devel/2020-07/msg00001.html) about the
   usage of wizards in the Expert Partitioner.
-- Study the impact of adding support for new types of LVM logical volumes types in our storage layer.
+- Study the impact of adding support for new types of LVM logical volumes in our storage layer.
 We will use the outcome of such research to plan future work in this area.
 If you are curious, you can start by having a look at [LVM features and YaST document](https://github.com/yast/yast-storage-ng/blob/master/doc/lvm.md).
 - [Use the REMOVE libstorage-ng view when deleting devices](https://github.com/yast/yast-storage-ng/pull/1106).
 You can check